focus-editor/focus/LOG.md

     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

+- Rewrite the input system using the keymap handler
+    - Modify the config syntax highlighter so that it understands keymap
+    - Support commenting out stuff in focus config

+- Display files that are deleted on disk but modified in the open file dialog

 - File management:
     - Create new files:
         - Ctrl + N to create a new buffer
+            - Check if we have any non-file buffers with nothing in them first, to avoid creating a million buffers
+            - If there's an empty buffer already, just switch to it
         - If a buffer has no name, use the first N non-whitespace characters
         - Ctrl + S to open a save file dialog
     - File context menu:
         - Rename file
         - Delete file
         - Close file?

+- New selection modes:
+    - After double-click: enter word-selection mode
+    - After triple-click: enter line-selection mode
+    - Maintain both modes until mouse button is up
+    - Can get rid of the timeout when it's done

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load